Skip to Content

 The Northeast Olympic Peninsula

 1. Port Angeles is a working port town.
-It’s not picturesque but it’s a decent size with ample hotel and restaurant options.
-And its economy doesn’t revolve entirely around the park the way it does in other national park base towns, which was appealing.
+It’s not picturesque, but it’s a decent size with ample hotel and restaurant options.
+And its economy doesn’t revolve entirely around the park the way it does in other national park towns, which was appealing.

 It’s on the doorstep of the northeast entrance and your best bet for exploring Hurricane Ridge, the hot springs, Lake Crescent, and the many easy and moderate hiking trails on the northeast side of the park.

 It’s an hour’s drive from the park’s northeast entrance.
 It’s a fine option if you want to focus on that side of the park.
-It would be quite a drive to the western parts of the peninsula.
+But It’s too far a drive to the western parts of the peninsula.

 3. A fair number of people stay in Sequim, which seems to be a good bet if you’re looking for a vacation rental instead of a hotel.
 It has a main street with shopping and restaurants, as well as a marina and lavender farms.

 It’s about a 30-minute drive from the Hurricane Ridge park entrance.
-So it’s a good compromise between Port Townsend’s charm and Port Angeles’ convenience.
+And is a good compromise between Port Townsend’s charm and Port Angeles’ convenience.

 West & Southwest Olympic Peninsula